Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Protection_Mechanisms.md

 wlan.erp_info.erp_present == 0 && wlan.erp_info.use_protection == 0 && wlan.erp_info.barker_preamble_mode == 0
 ````

 ## ERP Protection: `Mixed Mode` = `non-ERP_Present` + `Use Protection`

-ERP STAs shall use protection mechanisms (such as RTS/CTS or CTS-to-self) for ERP-OFDM MPDUs of type Data or an MMPDU when the `Use_Protection` field of the ERP element is equal to 1.
+ERP (802.11g) STAs shall use protection mechanisms (such as RTS/CTS or CTS-to-self) for ERP-OFDM MPDUs of type Data or an MMPDU when the `Use_Protection` field of the ERP Element is equal to `1`.
 Note that when using the Clause 19 options, ERP-PBCC or DSSS-OFDM, there is no need to use protection mechanisms, as these frames start with a DSSS header.

-- If a non-ERP device/transmission is detected in the cell, both: `non-ERP Present` &  `Use Protection` will set to 1.
+- If a non-ERP (802.11prime or 802.11b) device/transmission is detected in the cell, both: `non-ERP Present` &  `Use Protection` will set to `1`.
-- Only if a non-ERP stations cannot use short preambles the `Barker Preamble Mode` will set to 1.
+- **Only** if a non-ERP  (802.11prime or 802.11b)STAs cannot use short preambles the `Barker Preamble Mode` will set to `1`.

 The following **3 scenarios** can trigger ERP `Use Protection` and `non-ERP_Present` bit set to 1 (beacons & probes) in an ERP Basic Service Set (BSS):